senseobservationsystems/commonsense-arduino-lib/README_doxygen.md

 ##Installation##
 The Arduino IDE has a built-in function for installing libraries.

+Download the library as a zip file and extract it.
+Rename the resulting 'commonsense-arduino-lib-master' folder to 'CommonSense'.

-Go to **Sketch > Import Library... > Add Library...** and select the zip file or folder containing the library.
+Go to **Sketch > Import Library... > Add Library...** and select the folder containing the library.

 If you're not using the Arduino Development Environment make sure the files are in a folder named 'CommonSense' and place the folder in your libraries folder.